weaigc/gradio-chatbot/README.md

 # Gradio Chatbot

 >  An Npm package that can automatically convert [Huggingface Spaces](https://huggingface.co/spaces), [Modelscope Studios](https://www.modelscope.cn/studios) and Gradio ChatBot into free APIs.
-Currently supports ChatGPT, Falcon Chat, ChatGLM, Baichuan 7B and many other model spaces.
+It basically supports any space with a chatbot, and currently perfectly supports many model spaces such as ChatGPT, Vicuna, MPT-30B, Falcon, ChatGLM and so on.

 English | [中文](README_CN.md)